Scaling up climate solutions

 Electric cars that “give back”

-It’s no secret that cars spend most of their time parked, sitting and doing nothing – estimates vary from 80% to 95% of the time.
+It’s no secret that cars spend most of their time parked, sitting and doing nothing – in fact, about 80% of the time.
 This is a wasteful use for one of a family’s or a company’s most expensive assets.
 Electric cars need to be charged while they’re parked, but usually that only takes a small amount of time.
 Yet they have a feature that’s prized in the world of smarter and greener grids: storage.

 As Cristina explained, this means that instead of adding more supply at the upstream end (often with significant costs and environmental impacts), we can make better use of the supply that’s already in the network, and incorporate more renewable energy.
 Once it becomes commonplace, vehicle owners could be paid for providing this service.